 In my experience there is nothing as powerfully effective as EFT to help access feelings and process our emotions.
 EFT is my answer to the ‘HOW’ asked in the article.

 EFT operates on the premise that no matter what part of your life needs to change for the better, there are unresolved emotional issues in the way.
-Tapping as we talk allows an acknowledgement, flow and release of uncomfortable feelings like anger, hurt, guilt, fear or grief which may be affecting and limiting our daily lives.
-Using this technique helps to become aware of the negative thoughts and beliefs behind our emotional experiences, so we can change them to more helpful ones.
+Tapping as we verbalise the problem allows an acknowledgement, flow and release of uncomfortable feelings like anger, hurt, guilt, fear or grief which may be negatively affecting our daily lives.
+Using this technique helps us to become aware of the negative thoughts and beliefs behind our emotional experiences, so we can change them to more helpful ones.

 EFT is a form of Energy Psychology, the name for a broad range of psychological treatments that utilise the human energy system. : Energy Psychology in the Age of Covid-19: What does the research say?
 Research demonstrates, time and again, that energy psychology methods can very effectively address anxiety, depression, and posttraumatic stress.
 Even more strikingly, recent research suggests that energy psychology can boost our immunity, and thus may help keep us from getting sick.
 [Read more…] : The Science and Research Behind EFT Tapping [Watch videos + Read more…]